-Seattle police transcript of fatal shooting of Charleena Lyles: ‘I don’t have a taser’
+Seattle police transcript of fatal shooting of Charleena Lyles: ‘I don’t have a Taser’

 Charleena Lyles was fatally shot by two Seattle police officers on Sunday morning.
 Her family says the death could have been avoided.

-One officer says, “Tase her,” and the other responds, “I don’t have a Taser.”
+One officer says, “tase her,” and the other responds, “I don’t have a Taser.”
 Then, gunshots — and 30-year-old Charleena Lyles was dead.

 The Seattle Police Department released a transcript of the audio of the encounter between Charleena Lyles, a pregnant black woman who her family and court records say was struggling with mental-health issues, and two unidentified white officers Sunday at Magnuson Park.
 Police say Lyles displayed a knife, but Lyles’ family says her death could have been avoided.